Kim Porter Honored at Funeral as Diddy Pays Tribute to ''Angel''

 "Today we lay to rest our ANGEL.
 Her spirit lives on with us FOREVER!!!"
 Diddy tweeted before the service began.
 "We thank you all for your prayers and support.
 You have no idea how much it means to us.
 We thank GOD for all of you. #KimPorter."

+The rapper and producer and Porter's son Quincy Brown, 27, who he helped raise, delivered eulogies and the latter broke down while speaking, the outlet said.
+His father and Porter's other ex Al B. Sure! then joined them onstage, TMZ reported.
+Blige also spoke at the service, the report said.

-Combs had arranged for Porter's casket to travel in a horse-drawn carriage.
+Combs had arranged for Porter's golden casket to travel in a horse-drawn carriage.
+According to TMZ, it was adorned with white and pink flowers inside the church, along with a black and white photo of her.

 Porter will be buried at the Evergreen Memorial Gardens cemetery alongside her mother, Sarah Lee Porter, who died in 2014.